sal55/langs/candm.md

 **192** There is a special **istrue** operator, where istrue X is equivalent to !!X in C.

 **193** There is a 'sign' operator, applied to numeric expressions, which returns -1, 0, or 1.
 Sometimes called the spaceship operator in other languages.
 Here it is written as sign(x), and its type matches x (either int or float).
+(Correction, the 'spaceship' operator appears to take two operands, as in: a <=> b.
+In M the equivalent would be sign(a-b).)

 **194** Enums in M are usually 'open' names as in C. So that the two 'green' enums for example in:
 ````